 By Bryan Sheffield, Wonderful Machine

-Licensing: Collateral use of up to 12 images in perpetuity.
+Licensing: Unlimited use of up to 30 images for 5 years from first use.

 Photographer: Interiors, architecture, and lifestyle specialist.

 I recently helped one of our east coast photographers quote and negotiate a project for a large, well-known art museum.
 The creative brief from their ad agency described images of people enjoying the art exhibits within the museum galleries and showcasing the architectural features of the building.
 The final campaign would use the photographs in web and print marketing materials to promote the museum’s membership program.
 At this time, no OOH placements were planned, but the agency requested an unlimited-use license for potential future placements.